curtisgibby/jTags/README.md

 standard jTags
 --------------

-The standard jTags are the jTags that come pre-built with the core library. they are ment to provide an easy way to create a web application that runs mostly on the client instead of the server thus making the website musch more efficient , faster and much more dynamic.
+The standard jTags are the jTags that come pre-built with the core library. they are ment to provide an easy way to create a web application that runs mostly on the client instead of the server thus making the website much more efficient , faster and much more dynamic.

+#####the problem:
+server nowadays provide alot of redundant and identical data instead of efficiently providing only the data that is needed. this is because the web was designed for static html pages and not modern dynamic web applicaions. thus every time you open facebook page , the server has to provide the html for the top navigation bar. whenever you open the news feed identical html layout for every post needs to be provided with only a few variations in the content of the post.

+this causes the server to spend alot of time providing redundant data instead of actual fresh data that the user wants.

-the jTags standard tags are built with the moto :
+because of that problem , the standard jTags are built with the moto :
 ***"the server is ment to provide data not junk !"***

 with junk referring to the repetitive behaviour of servers nowadays. the server sould *not* provide identical information twice , and should provide the data only when necessary.

+#####the standard jTags:
+-extension
+-j
+-load
+-define-fragment
+-fragment
+-repeater
+-content-holder